tmst/ZodbDemo/DOCUMENTATION/CromlechVsGrok.md

 the Cromlech version of zeam.form, is sllightly different from the regular version, it uses the cromlech registry.

-Cromlech has a very simple, yet powerful security and authentication  model.
 Before beginning traversal wrap the Publication class in session decorator.
+If
-If approprite it defines the principle.
+appropriate it defines the principal.

 Cromlech has a new component registry.
+It uses the registry in zope.interface, but discards zope.component.
-While it is plug compatible with the old registry, it allows for chaining of registries.
+It allows for chaining of
+registries.
 Think a tree of registries.
 In contrast Grok has both local and global registeries.
 The Cromlech approach makes more sense.

 Cromlech startup is a bit different than Grok.
 Grok just had one way to start up.
-This Cromlech demo has an setup.py file which configures your startup.
+This Cromlech demo has an server.py file which configures your startup.
 It gives you a much more flexible  approach than the grok approach.